Whalehoho/03/README.md

 - Three.js - 3D library used

 ## Encountered Problem
-- scene.gltf & scene.bin 404 not found.
-- - Solution: put them in public folder under root folder.
+* scene.gltf & scene.bin 404 not found.
+(Solution: put them in public folder under root folder.
 Use new URL(path) to load model.
-Set path to "/scene.gltf".
+Set path to "/scene.gltf")